Camp Glossary

 Bob’s Bend

-name of area at bottom of Scoutcraft hill (c 2008) in honor of Bob Animo longtime staffer
+Name of area at bottom of Scoutcraft hill (c 2008) in honor of Bob Animo longtime staffer

-Brete Harte, Cabin 2
+Bret Harte, Cabin 2

 49rs Campsite cabin name (c 1940)